davisjam/vuln-regex-detector/src/validate/README.md

 This directory contains validators for different programming languages (viz. their regex engines).

+The `check-regex-support.pl` driver accepts (in JSON):
+- 'language' (of interest)
+- 'pattern' (regex)

+It prints a summary in JSON to STDOUT.

 The `validate-vuln.pl` driver accepts (in JSON):
 - 'language' (of interest)
 - 'pattern' (regex)